 A succinct discussion of the revisions to Bloom’s classic cognitive taxonomy by Anderson and Krathwohl and how to use them effectively

 Here in the United States, from the late 1950s into the early 1970s, there were attempts to dissect and classify the varied domains of human learning – cognitive (knowing, or head), affective (emotions, feelings, or heart) and psychomotor (doing, or kinesthetic, tactile, haptic or hand/body).
 The resulting efforts yielded a series of taxonomies for each area.
 The aforementioned taxonomies deal with the varied aspects of human learning and were arranged hierarchically, proceeding from the simplest functions to those that are more complex.
 Bloom’s Cognitive Taxonomy had been a staple in teacher training and professional preparation for almost 40 years before Anderson and Krathwohl instituted an updated version.
-An overview of those changes appear below.
+An overview of those changes appears below.

 The Cognitive Domain:

 The following chart includes the two primary existing taxonomies of cognition.
 Please note in the table below, the one on the left, entitled Bloom’s, is based on the original work of Benjamin Bloom and others as they attempted in 1956 to define the functions of thought, coming to know, or cognition.
 This taxonomy is almost 60 years old.
 The taxonomy on the right is the more recent adaptation and is the redefined work of Bloom in 2000-01.
 That one is labeled Anderson and Krathwohl.
 The group redefining Bloom’s original concepts, worked from 1995-2000.
 As indicated above, this group was assembled by Lorin Anderson and David Krathwohl and included people with expertise in the areas of cognitive psychology, curriculum and instruction, and educational testing, measurement, and assessment.
 The new adaptation also took into consideration many of Bloom’s own concerns and criticisms of his original taxonomy.